So you’ve decided it’s time to create or update an operations center for your organization, and are thinking about talking to Constant. Now what?

 When we have access to the details of your floor plan, our design engineers can make important decisions that affect your display technology, such as where to locate equipment racks.
-The dimensions of your room also informs decisions such as where to locate cable pull paths and distances the cables for your video wall will need to cover.
+The dimensions of your room also inform decisions such as where to locate cable pull paths and the distance the cables for your video wall will need to cover.

 You can see what works and doesn’t work.

 When you approach a project, you may have ideas about how many operators you hope to fit in the space or which room on your organization’s campus would best suit an operations center.
 With an accurate floor plan, we can determine how well the space does–or doesn’t– meet your goals, and explore how to work around what doesn’t work.
 For instance, you may hope to fit 6 operators in a space, but if the floor plan and layout design determine only 2 operators can ergonomically fit, it may be necessary to explore a different location for your operations center.

 Many operations center designs include dedicated areas for collaboration.
 With the accurate dimensions from your floor plan, we can determine where a collaboration area works best within the space you have.

 The floor plan for your operations center space is a key piece of the puzzle for coming up with the final design.
 Once we have the floor plan, our AIA and CTS-D certified design engineers can bring options to life and start coming up with the next steps.

 If you don’t have access to the floor plan for your site, we can still start the design process with general dimensions for the space and schedule a site visit to get an accurate depiction of the space.